tigersmuseum/history/index.md

 - **[Regimental Timeline](examples/rhants.svg)**, overlaid with dots representing battle honours and VC's derived from a [list of campaigns](events/rhants/battles.xhtml) and a [diary of events](events/rhants/eventdiary.xhtml).

 - **[Battalion timelines in World War I](examples/ww1.svg)**.
-This takes the [diary of events](events/rhants/eventdiary.xhtml) and creates from it a diagram that links events mentioning the same unit.
+This takes the [diary of events](events/rhants/eventdiary.xhtml) and creates a diagram linking events that mention the same unit.
 The resulting timelines merge at major engagements (such as Gallipoli, Ypres and the Somme) where more than one Hampshire Regiment battalion was involved.